Trishanku: Ascent to heaven

 The story of Trishanku's ascent to heaven is told in the Bala Kanda portion of the Valmiki Ramayana.
 The king had been promised a place in Svarga (the abode of the celestial deities) by the sage Vishvamitra.
 The sage engaged in a solitary yajna to achieve this, not joined by other sages due to instructions from Sage Vasishtha.
 Due to the power of the sage's ceremony, the king ascended to the gates of Svarga.
-The devas reported this to Indra, who angrily kicked Trishanku from the abode because of his low birth, sending him hurtling towards the earth.
+The devas reported this to Indra, who angrily kicked Trishanku from the abode because of his bad karma, sending him hurtling towards the earth.
 Vishvamitra was able to halt his fall mid-way during his descent, and so the king was left suspended in the air.
 Indra opted to create a new Svarga below his own Svarga as a compromise, just for the residence of Trishanku.
 In retort, Vishvamitra created a new Indra and devas to occupy the new heaven with the king.
 Terrified of the powers of the sage, Indra relented, and personally carried Trishanku to the real Svarga on his own golden vimana.